function setup() {

 for-loop

-- Sets the stroke color to the interpolated color c for this row
+- Sets the line color for this row on the off-screen buffer.

 function draw() {